It is never expressed against his New Covenant community (unless you get a speeding ticket).

 and your saints and those who reverence your name,

-and for destroying those who destroy the earth.
+both small and great—and for destroying those who destroy the earth.
 (Rev. 11:18)

 I let the following verses speak for themselves.

 9 “If anyone worships the beast and his image and receives his mark on the forehead or on the hand, 10 he, too, will drink of the wine of God’s fury [thumos], which has been poured full strength into the cup of his wrath [orgê].”
 (Rev. 14:9-10)